Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 @azure/foo/clientB/rest
 ```

-In the case that RLC layer is one client and Api Layer is multi-client, the above design will splitting the RLC client into several parts and provide different sub path exports to it, each will contain a subset of operations related with it even if each of the sub path exports has the same default create client functions.
+In the case that RLC layer is one client and Api Layer is multi-client, the above design will split the RLC client into several parts and provide different sub path exports to it, each will contain a subset of operations related with it even if each of the sub path exports has the same default create client function.
 See the below examples of using the sub clients.

 ```typescript
 import createMyMulticlient from "@azure/foo/ClientA/rest";